stebogit/react-leaflet/website/versioned_docs/version-v1/intro.md

 ### Component context

-React-Leaflet uses [⚛️ React's context API](https://facebook.github.io/react/docs/context.html) to make Leaflet elements available to other element that need it.\
+React-Leaflet uses [⚛️ &nbsp;React's context API](https://facebook.github.io/react/docs/context.html) to make
+Leaflet elements available to other element that need it.\
 If you create custom components, you may need to access the following instances from the context: